ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

   });
 ```

-As you can see, some behaviours are only enabled if we have some todos.<br/>
+Some behaviours are only enabled if we have some todos in our list.<br/>
 Not only for performance reasons, but also to show dependencies.<br/>
 For example: You don't want to enable a "count goals" behaviour, if the soccer game hasn't even started.<br/>
 There are two functions that can be used.<br/>